aaron-seq/adastraa-ml-django-challenge/SETUP_GUIDE.md

 pip install -r requirements.txt
 ```

-This will install all required packages including:
+This installs:
 - Django 4.2.7
 - scikit-learn, XGBoost, LightGBM
 - pandas, numpy
-- And other dependencies
+- Other required packages

 ### Step 4: Download the Dataset

-1. Download the training dataset from the Google Drive link provided in the challenge email
+1. Download the training dataset from the Google Drive link in the challenge email
 2. Place the CSV file in the `data/` directory
 3. Rename it to `train_data.csv`

-Your directory structure should look like:
+Expected directory structure:
 ```
 adastraa-ml-django-challenge/
 ├── data/
 │   ├── .gitkeep
-│   └── train_data.csv  # <-- Place your dataset here
+│   └── train_data.csv
 ├── ml_models/
 ├── predictor/
 ...